This recipe - one of the best impromptu vegetarian dishes I know - is dedicated to the school in Zapallal, near Lima in Peru.

 Roast the wedges in the pre-heated oven for 18 minutes, then arrange them in the base of a serving dish.
 Halve the eggs and place them over the wedges, cut side up, and arrange the pepper strips over the eggs.
 Place an olive on top of each one and drizzle some of the sauce over the whole lot.
 Serve the rest of the sauce in a bowl to pass round.

-You can also watch how to boil eggs in our Cookery School Video on the right
+You can also watch how to boil eggs in the Cookery School Video on this page.

 Pre-heat the oven to gas mark 7, 425F, 220C.